Firewall rule actions and priorities

 - Allow: Explicitly allows traffic that matches the rule to pass, and then implicitly denies everything else.

-- Bypass: Allows traffic to bypass both firewall and Intrusion Prevention analysis.
-Use this setting only for media-intensive protocols.
-A Bypass Rule can be based on IP, port, traffic direction, and protocol.
+- Bypass: Allows traffic to bypass both firewall and intrusion prevention analysis.
+Use this setting for media-intensive protocols or for traffic originating from trusted sources.
+A bypass rule can be based on IP, port, traffic direction, and protocol.

 - Deny: Explicitly blocks traffic that matches the rule.